akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 Suppose both `site/partials/reddit-this.html.ejs` and `P3/partials/reddit-this.html.ejs` exist.
 The first one on the list, `site/partials/reddit-this.html.ejs`, will be used because AkashaCMS will find it first.

+## API to access a plugin module

+While the primary purpose for plugins is to provide partials or Mahabhuta functions, they can also provide functions.
+That requires accessing the plugin module.

+    akasha.plugin('plugin-name').pluginFunction(...arguments...);

+The `plugin-name` of course must be the same as a registered plugin name, as seen above.

+The plugin would have a function like so:

+    module.exports.helloWorld = function() {
+       return "Hello, World!";
+    };

+Then calling `akasha.plugin('plugin-name').helloWorld()` returns the string shown above.

+Additionally, in an EJS template the `plugin` function is available so you can do this:

+    <%= plugin('plugin-name').helloWorld() %>

 ## Per-site plugin configuration data

 In some cases plugins will need some data to configure plugin behavior.
 For example, the `akashacms-embeddables` plugin requires a authentication key from Google to allow access to the YouTube API.